lopeben/websocketio/README.md

 4. document.getElementById('temperature').innerHTML = msg.data: This line updates the HTML content of the element with the id ‘temperature’ with the data received from the server.

+## Server side (Flask application)

+This is a simple Flask application that uses the Flask-SocketIO extension to emit temperature data to connected clients.
+The script acts as a server that emits a random temperature value to all connected clients every second.
+Clients can view this data by navigating to the /temperature route.
+The temperature data is generated in a background task, so it doesn’t interfere with the handling of client requests.
+The server runs on host ‘0.0.0.0’ and port 5000.

+1. app = Flask(__name__): This line creates a new Flask web server instance. socketio = SocketIO(app): This line initializes a new instance of Flask-SocketIO.
+It allows the Flask application to use WebSockets, which provide a persistent connection between the client and the server.

+2. @app.route('/temperature'): This decorator creates a new route on the web server.
+When a client navigates to <your-server-url>/temperature, the function below this decorator will be executed.

+3. def temperature(): return render_template('temperature.html'): This function renders the temperature.html template when the /temperature route is accessed.

+4. def generate_temperature():: This function generates a random temperature value between 20.0 and 30.0 every second. socketio.emit('temperature', {'data': str(round(temp,2))}): This line emits the generated temperature value to all connected clients on the ‘temperature’ channel.

+5. socketio.start_background_task(generate_temperature): This line starts the generate_temperature function as a background task.
+This means that the function will run independently of any client requests.

+6. socketio.run(app, debug=True, host='0.0.0.0', port=5000): This line runs the Flask web server on host ‘0.0.0.0’ and port 5000.
+The debug=True argument means that the server will provide more detailed error messages if something goes wrong.